-This rule does not apply within the Ohoka This rule does not apply within the Ohoka Settlement Zone Activity Status: PER Activity status where compliance is not achieved: DIS Where: the activity shall only be located on sites with frontage and the primary entrance to a strategic road, arterial road or collector road; and 2. the maximum GFA of building occupied by the supermarket shall be 400m 2
+SETZ-R20 Supermarket This rule does not apply within the Ōhoka Development Area Activity Status: PER Activity status where compliance is not achieved: DIS Where: 1. the activity shall only be located on sites with frontage and the primary entrance to a strategic road, arterial road or collector road; and 2. the maximum GFA of building occupied by the supermarket shall be 400m2.

-SETZ-R22 Retirement village

-This rule does not apply within the Ohoka Settlement Zone.

-This rule does not apply within the Onoka Settlement Zone.

-Activity Status: RDIS Activity status where compliance is not
+SETZ-R22 Retirement village This rule does not apply within the Ōhoka Development Area Activity Status: RDIS Activity status where compliance is not achieved: DIS

-achieved: DIS

-Where:

-1. the application is supported by a
+1. the application is supported by a design statement.

-design statement.

-Matter of discretion on vectors of the

-Matters of discretion are restricted to:

-RES-MD2 - Residential design principles

-RES-MD7 - Outdoor storage
+RES-MD2 - Residential design principles RES-MD7 - Outdoor storage

-Notification

-An application for a restricted

-discretionary activity under this rule is

-precluded from being publicly notified,

-but may be limited notified.
+An application for a restricted discretionary activity under this rule is precluded from being publicly notified, but may be limited notified.